Your Syllabus at UT Austin

 This support will vary by department, unit, and course modality, making it confusing for students.
 A statement such as the following, tailored to your context, would help students who encounter difficulties:

-“Students needing help with technology in this course should contact the ITS Service Desk or <your local support unit(s)>.”
+“Students needing help with technology in this course should contact the UT Service Desk or <your local support unit(s)>.”

 - Please provide a link in your syllabus to the Final Exam Schedule.